-In October 2011, the State of Washington issued \$518.7 million in Motor Vehicle Fuel Tax General Obligation Bonds (SR 520 Program - Toll Revenue) Series 2012C, for the purpose of providing funds to pay and reimburse state expenditures for a portion of the SR 520 Floating Bridge and Eastside Project.
+In October 2011, the state of Washington issued \$518.7 million in Motor Vehicle Fuel Tax General Obligation Bonds (SR 520 Program - Toll Revenue), Series 2012C, for the purpose of providing funds to pay and reimburse state expenditures for a portion of the SR 520 Floating Bridge and Eastside Project.
 The Series 2012C Bonds are general obligations of the state and the full faith, credit and taxing power of the state are pledged irrevocably to the payment of general obligation bonds.
 The Series 2012C Bonds were the first series of bonds issued under the Toll Revenue Master Bond Resolution No. 1117 and are first payable from Toll Revenue and Motor Vehicle Fuel Taxes.
-Bonds issued under the Toll Revenue Master Bond Resolution have a right, pledge and preference to payment from Toll Revenue in the following order of priority: (1) First Tier Bonds, (2) Second Tier Bonds, (3) Third Tier Bonds, and (4) Fourth Tier Bonds.
+Bonds issued under the Toll Revenue in the following order of priority: (1) First Tier Bonds, (2) Second Tier Bonds, (3) Third Tier Bonds, and (4) Fourth Tier Bonds.
 The Series 2012C Bonds are issued as Third Tier Bonds with respect to Toll Revenue.
 Interest on the Series 2012C Bonds is payable semiannually on each June 1 and December 1, beginning June 1, 2012.
 The principal of the Series 2012C Bonds is payable each June 1, starting in June 2017, and continuing to June 2041.